telerik/blazor-docs/components/datepicker/overview.md

 # Blazor Date Picker Component Overview

-The <a href="https://www.telerik.com/blazor-ui/datepicker" target="_blank">Blazor Date Picker component</a> allows the user to choose a date from a visual list ([calendar]({%slug components/calendar/overview%})) or to type it into a [date input]({%slug components/dateinput/overview%}) that can accept only dates.
-You can control the format shown in the input, how the user navigates through the calendar, and dates the user cannot select.
+The <a href="https://www.telerik.com/blazor-ui/datepicker" target="_blank">Blazor Date Picker component</a> allows the user to choose a date from a visual Gregorian [calendar]({%slug components/calendar/overview%}) or type it into a [date input]({%slug components/dateinput/overview%}) that can accept only dates.
+You can control the date format of the input, how the user navigates through the calendar, and which dates the user cannot select.

 #### To use a Telerik Date Picker for Blazor, add the `TelerikDatePicker` tag.